How do I create an Inventory-Managed Product?

 - Can also be used to manually update the stock on hand using Inventory Count Sheets, Inventory Entries and Inventory Withdrawals

-If you create a New Product in Sales - Products - green button and set this to "NO" in the field "Track Inventory", OneUp would:
+If you create a Sales - More - Products and Services - New Product or Service and select "NO" in the field "Track Inventory", OneUp will:

 - Not generate any inventory movements

-- Will post the complete Cost of Goods sold right into your P&L the moment you create a bill or an expense for your purchased product
+- Post the complete Cost of Goods sold right into your P&L the moment you create a bill or an expense for your purchased product

-- Not let you create a picking list
+- Not allow you to create a picking list

 - Not show the products in your stock on hand in Inventory - Stock